Steve Roach (musician)

 Steve Roach (born February 16, 1955) is an American composer and performer of ambient and electronic music, whose recordings are informed by his impressions of environment, perception, flow and space.
 His work has been influential in the trance and new-age genres.

-Roach has received two Grammy Award nominations for New Age Album of the Year: His 2017 album Spiral Revelation for the 60th Annual Grammy Awards., and 2018's Molecules Of Motion for the 61st Annual Grammy Awards.
-Roach's work has also been listed on "1,000 Recordings to Hear Before You Die."
+Roach has received two Grammy Award nominations for New Age Album of the Year: His 2017 album Spiral Revelation for the 60th Annual Grammy Awards., and 2018's Molecules of Motion for the 61st Annual Grammy Awards.
+Roach's work Dreamtime Return has also been listed on "1,000 Recordings to Hear Before You Die."